-Greasy dairy-based cheese is so last decade!
-Let’s combine delicious flavor with health-promoting nutrients and weight loss-friendly ingredients to make our ultimate plant-based nacho cheese dip.
+Let’s combine delicious flavor with nutritious ingredients to make this ultimate healthy nacho cheese dip!

-Made with mostly vegetables and a heavenly spice mixture, this low-fat vegan cheese dip is bursting with nutrition and flavor, has a vibrant orange color and keeps well for days.
+Made with mostly vegetables and a flavorful spice mixture, this low-fat vegan cheese dip is so more-ish but low in calories.

-Instead of creating a rich cashew-based or oil-based vegan queso, we wanted to share this low-calorie version that hides a bunch of veggies but still tastes fantastic!
+Instead of creating a rich nut-based or oil-based vegan nacho cheese, we wanted to share this low-calorie version that hides a bunch of veggies but still tastes fantastic!

-We love to enjoy this low-fat vegan nacho cheese in a plethora of ways and are positive that you will soon be serving this plant-based dip with anything and everything, too!
+We love to enjoy this fat-free vegan nacho cheese in a plethora of ways and are positive that you will soon be serving this healthy dip with anything and everything, too!

 - Carrots — for some orange color, essential nutrients and hidden veggies!